Table of contents

 49% of North Americans take action after seeing a product placement, while 52% state that they trust product placement ads.

 Loyalty marketing partnership statistics

-80. 77% of consumers take part in a retail loyalty program
+81. 72% of consumers in the US take part in a loyalty program

 60% of loyalty program members express an interest in partnerships that they’re introduced to through their programs.